Ontario Interactive Digital Media Tax Credit

 There are four types of products that can be claimed under the OIDMTC: non-specified products, specified products, eligible digital games developed by a qualifying digital game corporation, and eligible digital games developed by a specialized digital game corporation.
-To be eligible for the OIDMTC, a product must be an interactive digital media product whose primary purpose is to educate, inform, or entertain, and that achieves its primary purpose by presenting information in at least two of: (i)text, (ii)sound and (iii) images.
-Types of interactive digital media products that may be eligible for the tax credit include, but are not restricted to, games, educational and informational products.
+Types of interactive digital media products that may be eligible for the tax credit include, but are not restricted to, digital games, mobile applications and e-learning products for children.
 Operating system software is not eligible for the tax credit.

-The OIDMTC is available at a 35% tax credit rate to qualifying digital game corporations that incur a minimum $1 million of eligible Ontario labour costs over a three- year period for fee-for-service work done in Ontario that is directly related to the development of a digital game.
-Qualifying digital game corporations would not be required to be at arm’s length with the purchaser corporation, or to develop all, or substantially all, of the eligible product.
-Eligible expenditures are those incurred after March 26, 2009.
+Qualifying digital game corporations are those that incur a minimum $1 million of eligible Ontario labour costs over a three- year period for fee-for-service work done in Ontario that is directly related to the development of a digital game.
+Qualifying digital game corporations would not be required to be at arm’s length with the purchaser corporation and do not have to meet the new 80/25 rule.

-The OIDMTC is also available at a 35% tax credit rate to specialized digital game corporations that have either 80% of Ontario payroll or 90% of annual revenues attributable to interactive digital media game development with a minimum of $1 million of Ontario labour expenditures in the taxation year directly attributable to the development of eligible digital games.
-Specialized digital game corporations are entitled to file an annual OIDMTC application and would not be required to contract with an arm's length purchaser, or to develop all, or substantially all, of the products included in the claim.
-Eligible expenditures are those incurred after March 26, 2009.
+Specialized digital game corporations are those that have either 80% of Ontario payroll or 90% of annual revenues attributable to interactive digital media game development with a minimum of $1 million of Ontario labour expenditures in the taxation year directly attributable to the development of eligible digital games.
+Specialized digital game corporations are entitled to file an annual OIDMTC application and would not be required to contract with an arm's length purchaser and do not have to meet the new 80/25 rule.

 What Expenditures Are Eligible?

 The credit may be claimed with respect to qualifying Ontario expenditures which include eligible labour expenditures and marketing and distribution expenditures (for non-specified products only).
-Eligible labour expenditures are 100% of salaries and wages for employees and 100% of remuneration incurred after March 26, 2009 and paid to arm’s length persons who are not employees.
+Eligible labour expenditures include salaries and wages for employees and remuneration paid to arm’s length persons who are not employees.
 For specified and non-specified products, “persons” may include individuals, partnerships and corporations.
-For eligible remuneration expenditures incurred prior to March 26, 2009 see chart below.
 Please note: for eligible digital games developed by qualifying digital game corporations and specialized digital game corporations, remuneration does not include amounts paid to another taxable Canadian corporation for the services of its employees.

 Eligible Labour expenditures must also be paid to individuals resident in Ontario, directly attributable to the development of the eligible product, and paid for services rendered at a permanent establishment in Ontario.
-For those products completed after March 25, 2008, eligible labour expenditures incurred in the three-year period prior to the completion of the product can be included in the OIDMTC claim.
-For products completed prior to March 26, 2008, eligible labour expenditures incurred in the two-year period prior to completion can be claimed.
+Eligible labour expenditures incurred in the three-year period prior to the completion of the product can be included in the OIDMTC claim.

 For specified products and eligible digital games developed by qualifying digital game corporations or specialized digital game corporations, qualifying expenditures are restricted to eligible labour expenditures and do not include marketing and distribution expenditures.